 - 25. Plaintiff and members of the class are entitled to equitable relief as no adequate remedy at law exists.
 The statutes of limitations for the causes of action pled herein vary.
-Class members who purchased the Products more than three years prior to the filing of the complaint will be barred from recovery if equitable relief were not permitted under the UCL. - 26.
+Class members who purchased the Product more than three years prior to the filing of the complaint will be barred from recovery if equitable relief were not permitted under the UCL. - 26.
 The scope of actionable misconduct under the unfair prong of the UCL is broader than the other causes of action asserted herein.
-It includes Defendant's overall unfair marketing scheme to promote and brand the Products, across a multitude of media platforms, including the product labels, packaging, and online advertisements, over a long period of time, in order to gain an unfair advantage over competitor products.
+It includes Defendant's overall unfair marketing scheme to promote and brand the Product, across a multitude of media platforms, including the product labels, packaging, and online advertisements, over a long period of time, in order to gain an unfair advantage over competitor products.
 Plaintiff and class members may also be entitled to restitution under the UCL, while not entitled to damages under other causes of action asserted herein (e.g., the CLRA is limited to certain types of plaintiffs (an individual who seeks or acquires, by purchase or lease, any goods or services for personal, family, or household purposes) and other statutorily enumerated conduct).

-A primary litigation objective in this litigation is to obtain injunctive relief.
-Injunctive relief is appropriate on behalf of Plaintiff and members of the class because Defendant continues to misrepresent the Products as containing "No Artificial Flavors, Preservatives, or Dyes" when the Products actually contain the preservative ingredient citric acid.
+- A primary litigation objective in this litigation is to obtain injunctive 27. relief.
+Injunctive relief is appropriate on behalf of Plaintiff and members of the class because Defendant continues to misrepresent the Product as containing "No Artificial Flavors or Preservatives" when the Product actually contain the artificial preservative ingredient ascorbic acid.
 Injunctive relief is necessary to prevent Defendant from continuing to engage in the unfair, fraudulent, and/or unlawful conduct described herein and to prevent future harm-none of which can be achieved through available legal remedies (such as monetary damages to compensate past harm).
-Injunctive relief, in the form of affirmative disclosures or halting the sale of unlawful sold products is necessary to dispel the public misperception about the Products that has resulted from years of Defendant's unfair, fraudulent, and unlawful marketing efforts.
-Such disclosures would include, but are not limited to, publicly disseminated statements stating that the Products actually contain a preservative.
+Injunctive relief, in the form of affirmative disclosures or halting the sale of unlawful sold products is necessary to dispel the public misperception about the Product that has resulted from years of Defendant's unfair, fraudulent, and unlawful marketing efforts.
+Such disclosures would include, but are not limited to, publicly disseminated statements stating that the Product actually contains an artificial preservative.
 An injunction requiring affirmative disclosures to dispel the public's misperception, and prevent the ongoing deception and repeat purchases, is also not available through a legal remedy (such as monetary damages).
-In addition, Plaintiff is currently unable to accurately quantify the damages caused by Defendant's future harm, because discovery and Plaintiff's investigation has not yet completed, rendering injunctive relief necessary.
-Further, because a public injunction is available under the UCL, and damages will not adequately benefit the general public in a manner equivalent to an injunction.

-28. It is premature to determine whether an adequate remedy at law exists.
+Further, because a public injunction is available under the UCL, and damages will not adequately benefit the general public in a manner equivalent to an injunction. - 28.
+It is premature to determine whether an adequate remedy at law exists.
 This is an initial pleading and discovery has not yet commenced and/or is at its initial stages.
 No class has been certified yet.
 No expert discovery has commenced and/or completed.
 The completion of fact/non-expert and expert discovery, as well as the certification of this case as a class action, are necessary to finalize and determine the adequacy and availability of all remedies, including legal and equitable, for Plaintiff's individual claims and any certified class or subclass.
 Plaintiff therefore reserves her right to amend this complaint and/or assert additional facts that demonstrate this Court's jurisdiction to order equitable remedies where no adequate legal remedies are available for either Plaintiff and/or any certified class or subclass.
 Such proof, to the extent necessary, will be presented prior to the trial of any equitable claims for relief and/or the entry of an order granting equitable relief.